perrileah/perrileah/README.md

 # Hi, I'm Leah! 👋

 Detail-oriented full-stack developer and technical writer with strong communication, research, and analytical skills.
-Leverages English degree paired with experience in software development and marketing to understand and explain complex technical topics in ways that are easy to understand for a variety of audiences.
 Lifelong learner and excellent troubleshooter who thrives in environments that blend collaborative and independent work.
-Experience developing software applications from start to finish, working primarily in Ruby on Rails and React.js.
 Former nonprofit professional who is passionate about social impact and excited to contribute to a company that shares these values.

 - 🔭 I’m currently building an app called FoodConnect in Django/Python and Next.js: https://github.com/orgs/FoodConnect/repositories
 - 🌱 I’m currently learning Python, Django, Next.js, prompt engineering and AI fundamentals